Kf637/open-in-kasm/README.md

 CodeQL analyses from advanced configurations cannot be processed when the default setup is enabled
 ```

-After disabling the default setup, the workflow defined in `.github/workflows/codeql.yml` will install dependencies, run tests, and upload the CodeQL results.
+After disabling the default setup, the workflow defined in `.github/workflows/codeql.yml` will install dependencies and upload the CodeQL results.